 - Celebrate small accomplishments, especially since these are big mental challenges for your child to have overcome

 - Spend extra time with children in memorizing maths facts.
-You can consider using mnemonics or even music or rhyme to help with the memorizing
+You can consider using mnemonics or even music or rhyme to help with memorizing

 - Consider going to a dyscalculia specialist who can teach your child specific strategies to cope with the learning difficulty